On the dynamics of a free vortex pair in the presence of a fixed vortex

 Hence, in the limit when $t$ tends to infinity, the angle $\theta$ tends to zero.
-From~\eqref{Meq0_eqn_r1} we see that $r_1$ becomes unbounded when $\theta\to 0$, and thereby leading to an unbounded motion for both the vortices $\mathcal{V}_1$ and $\mathcal{V}_2$ (note that for $\kappa=1$, $(u-1)^2+v^2=1+\kappa^2-2\kappa\cos\theta \to 0$ as $\theta \to 0$).
+From~\eqref{Meq0_eqn_r1} we see that $r_1$ becomes unbounded when $\theta\to 0$, and thereby leading to an unbounded motion for both the vortices $\mathcal{V}_1$ and $\mathcal{V}_2$ [note that for $\kappa=1$, $(u-1)^2+v^2=1+\kappa^2-2\kappa\cos\theta \to 0$ as $\theta \to 0$].
 Therefore, a trajectory in the $(u,v)$ phase plane is a circular arc that asymptotically approaches the singularity point $(1,0)$.

-Irrespective of the initial position of $\eta_2$ on the circle with radius one, the counter-rotating case will always lead to an unbounded motion.
-In contrast to self-similar expansion, in the counter-rotating case, the distance between the free vortices does not increase with time.
+Irrespective of the initial position of $\eta_2$ on the unit circle, the equal counter-rotating pair will always lead an unbounded motion.
+Although unbounded, in contrast to self-similar expansion, the distance between the free vortices does not increase with time.
 In fact $r_{12}$ remains a constant throughout the motion of vortices, which can be seen from~\eqref{cons_energy} by using the fact that $r_2=\kappa r_1=r_1$.